aleksandra-tarkowska/devspace/README.md

  *  Uprade to 0.2.1:

-    If you already created new containers based on existing Dockerfiles, you may wish to review and extend common services
+    - services: if you already created new containers based on existing Dockerfiles, you may wish to review and extend common services

+    - build arguments: all build arguments are now supported.

  *  Uprade to 0.2.0: